 Example of a Guest Speaker

-In 2019 for a Kindness Karma Project collaboration with Pilot Light, local non-for-profit in Chicago, partnered with The Do Good Movement to put together a fundraising event for Ann & Robert H. Lurie Children’s Hospital.
+The Kindness Karma Project collaboration with Pilot Light, a local non-for-profit in Chicago, partnered with The Do Good Movement to put together a fundraising event for Ann & Robert H. Lurie Children’s Hospital.
 On top of volunteering day of the event, Pilot Light also came in to speak with the students about their organization and how they can help educate themselves on creating healthy meals for themselves and their families.